 No way.

-We'll go, we'll fight him tooth and nail.
+We'll fight him tooth and nail.

 And right now, as you said, he can only do it for 30 days, or now I guess it's 26 or 27, whatever.

-And uh not only are we not going to approve it, but I have a fear there's some Republicans who don't like it either.
+And not only are we not going to approve it, but I have a fear.

-This is again just a distraction.
+This is, again, just a distraction.

 Not a distraction.